dse/perl-transaction-register/README.md

 since the `#` is not at the start of the line (with optional whitespace preceeding).

-You can add <code>[preauth <var>amount</var>]</code> to the description field.
+You can specify <code>[preauth <var>amount</var>]</code> somewhere in the description field.
 The pending balance this program outputs will then take into account the preauth amount, not the final amount, if the transaction is flagged as pending.
 Typically I use this for sit-down restaurant transactions, where preauth amounts don&rsquo;t include tips.

 There is code in `My::Transaction::Register` that supports things I did not mention here.